jaymoz/ROI_tool/README.md

 # Return of Investment Website

+## Installation

+To run AROhI, we need to install Python 3 environment.
+The current version has been tested on Python 3.10.
+It is recommended to install a Python virtual environment for the tool.
+Below are step-by-step instructions to setup the environment and run the tool.

+### Environment Setup

 * To run React App @ localhost:3000
   - npm start - to start the React App